plentymarkets/plentyDevTool/README.md

 ### Example 2: Synchronisation

-To initialise and synchronise the selected plugins, a message is sent through `ipcRenderer.sendTo()`, but first calling the function from `ElectronService`.
+To initialise and synchronise the selected plugins, a message is sent through `ipcRenderer.sendTo()`. plentyDevTool extends this functionality by first calling the `sendToSyncWorker` method in `ElectronService`.
+This method implements checks before starting the initialisation and synchronisation process.

 ```
 this.electronService.sendToSyncWorker(EVENTS.syncer.init, options);